nefelim4ag/k8s-ssh-bastion/charts/k8s-ssh-bastion/README.md

 # Description

-Just deploy sshd pods with NodePort and allow users to authentificate by ssh public key Shared volume used to persist host key
+Just deploy a sshd pods with NodePort and allow users to authenticate by ssh public key.
+Autocreated secrets are used to store server keys.

 # Examples
 ```